simplysameer333/AbstractiveSummarizationPOC/README.md

 1) Navigate to [CNN Mail](https://cs.nyu.edu/~kcho/DMQA/) - download 'stories' from CNN dataset.
 2) Unzip the file.
 3) Update the paths in config.py(inside POC project) as per you machine.
-4) Navigate to [kaggle fasttext vector](https://www.kaggle.com/yesbutwhatdoesitmean/wikinews300d1mvec) and download.
+4) Navigate and download [fasttext vector](https://www.kaggle.com/yesbutwhatdoesitmean/wikinews300d1mvec) from kaggle.
 5) create model folder (same place where we have data folder).
 6) Unzip vector and put inside model folder.
 7) Verify the paths in config.py.